adobe/aem-performance-experiments/experiments/pagination/README.md

 We'll begin by building and installing the package included in this project.

 1. Clone this Git repo to a local location
-1. Using a console, go to the `aem-project` folder located in the project root (created from the AEM Project Archetype).
+1. In a console, navigate to the `aem-project` folder located in the project root (_created from the AEM Project Archetype_).
 1. Successfully build and install the package to your localhost's author instance by running `mvn -PautoInstallSinglePackage clean install`
-1. To verify the installation, open Pager: http://localhost:4502/content/searchtester/us/en/experiments/pager.html
+1. To verify the installation, open Pager UI: http://localhost:4502/content/searchtester/us/en/experiments/pager.html

 ## Pager
-On the [page](http://localhost:4502/content/searchtester/us/en/experiments/pager.html) you will see 4 fields which you may recognize as [Querybuilder](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/search/QueryBuilder.html)
+On the [page](http://localhost:4502/content/searchtester/us/en/experiments/pager.html) you will see 4 fields you may recognize as [Querybuilder](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/search/QueryBuilder.html)
 fields:

-* limit: Page Size
+* limit: Page size
 * guessTotal: Whether to finish the full query to determine the total size (see the [Guess Total experiment](https://github.com/adobe/aem-search-experiments/tree/master/experiments/large-result-sets) for more information)
-* offset: Where, in the result list, to start extracting hits to return
+* offset: Where to start extracting hits to return
 * path: The base path where the search will begin

 After clicking _Load Page_, these fields will be updated, if required, in order to be ready for the next load.